-Breast enlargement is accomplished by inserting a breast implant either behind the breast tissue or partially or completely under the chest muscles.
-Incisions are made to keep scars as inconspicuous as possible, usually under the breast, around the lower part of the areola, or in the armpit.
-When breast implants are inserted during the breast reconstruction process, tissue expanders are used to stretch healthy skin in order to provide coverage for a breast implant.
 Breast implants are manufactured in a variety of shapes, sizes, and with either smooth or textured surfaces.
-The method of implant selection and size, along with surgical approach for inserting and positioning breast implants will depend on your preferences, your anatomy and Dr. Brown's recommendation.
+The method of implant selection and size, along with surgical approach for inserting and positioning breast implants, will depend on your preferences, your anatomy and Dr. Brown's recommendation.
 The shape and size of the breasts prior to surgery will influence both the recommended treatment and the final results.
+Some degree of breast asymmetry is normal and may occur after breast surgery in any patient.
 If the breasts are not the same size or shape before surgery, it is unlikely that they will be completely symmetrical afterward.